 Our programs include community programs, youth programs, children-in-care programs as well as The Housing First Program.

-- Administrative Site – 445 King Street
+- Gathering Place for Truth and Reconciliation and Administrative Site – 445 King Street

-- Isobel’s Place – residential care facility
+- Isobel’s Place – Youth Care Home

 - H.O.M.E.
-Hands of Mother Earth Rural Healing Lodge
+Hands of Mother Earth – Rural Healing Lodge

 - We Che Win Housing First/Reunification Home – 800 Selkirk Avenue